720kb/ndm/doc/FAQ.md

 - Less struggling with long terminal logs, scrolling to find eventual warnings and/or errors.
 - All your projects are on the same view, no more multiple `cd` to move from a project to another, just drag them all into the app view.
 - Notifications (specially when your long long npm install finishes)
-- List all your npm global and local packages in one maybe two clicks.
+- List all your `npm` global and local packages in one maybe two clicks.
-- Cleaner view of all your npm projects and dependencies.
+- Cleaner view of all your `npm` projects and dependencies.
-- Run npm commands and scripts in one maybe two clicks.
+- Run `npm` commands and scripts in one maybe two clicks.
-- Search npm packages and see packages infos like a pro
+- Search `npm` packages and see packages infos like a pro
 - More features to be finished and to come ...

-Some of the greatest and widely used package managers got their own GUI... brew, apt ... just for example. npm got none.
+Some of the greatest and widely used package managers got their own GUI... `brew`, `apt` ... just for example. npm got none.
 That's bad, that doesn't help npm itself and the npm community.

-Here is ndm, give it a try before to say "_no, mmmmm, no, meh, maybe_" :ok_hand:
+Here is `ndm`, give it a try before to say "_no, mmmmm, no, meh, maybe_" :ok_hand:

 **Obviously:** using **ndm** doesn't mean you can no longer use the CLI.